Table of Contents

 Take Control of Your Accounts Payable with Automation

 The accounting process is highly subject to human error, especially during manual data entry.
-Paper invoices also cause problems because these documents can get lost or duplicated.
-Such issues result in a high cost-per-invoice metric.
+Paper invoices also cause problems because documents can get lost or duplicated.
+Such issues result in high metrics for cost-per-invoice.
 That’s why companies are turning to accounts payable automation to streamline AP business processes.

 Tipalti is accounting software that can help a business of any size implement AP automation.
 The system enhances the AP process and provides services like: